Call us on

 Being surrounded by the very best quality lawyers who are all experts in their fields.
 Although we are a very large national firm, there is a real sense of integration amongst the offices and an absolute commitment by everyone to achieve the firm's primary goal of delivering the best service to all clients.

 I am a keen sportsman and particularly enjoy rugby, football and cricket, although increasingly as a spectator.
-I also go horse racing as often as I can and am a member of Cheltenham racecourse.
+I also go horse racing as often as I can.
+I have a passion for wine and fine dining.
 I have young daughters and find myself watching regular dance performances and musicals.

 “We see many cases like this where Wills are contested by family members.
 What may have been a tight family unit beforehand can become divided, sometimes irreparably, as a result of the dispute.
 In trying to cut a spouse out of a Will, or leaving them little, may leave them with little alternative but to bring a claim against other family members.